 He and Urraca founded the music group when they moved to NYC in 2012, so diverse audiences could enjoy the beauty of classical music.
-CreArtBox's mission is an important one because more people - especially young adults and even teens - throughout local communities and beyond, will now have the opportunity to enjoy high-quality, dvnamic performances of innovative music written by emerging and established living composers, as well as classical music from the 17th century onwards that uses innovative visuals and set designs.
+CreArtBox's mission is an important one because more people - especially young adults and even teens - throughout local communities and beyond, will now have the opportunity to enjoy high-quality, dynamic performances of innovative music written by emerging and established living composers, as well as classical music from the 17th century onwards that uses innovative visuals and set designs.

 "Long Island City is always looking forward to creating a sense of community.
-We believe that music has the power of bringing people together and the CreArt Music Festival can be a great way to support that desire in this neighborhood," Urraca said, adding, "And it will not be just classical music, we will join forces with new composers and present every concert with an exciting stage and projection design."
+We believe that music has the power of bringing people together and the CreArt Music way to support that desire in this neighborhood," Urraca said, adding, "And it will not be just classical music, we will join forces with new composers and present every concert with an exciting stage and projection design."

 The festival will be directed by flutist Guillermo Laporta and pianist Josefina Urraca, who both founded the music group CreArtBox in 2012.
-Photo by Jill Steinberg
+Photo by Jill Steinberg sic written for violin, cello and piano, and popular tunes in classical music.
+Repertoire will include: Beethoven's Kakadu variations op.
+121a.
+Rachmaninoff's Trio Elegiaque number 1, Franck Martin's Trio on Irish Folk Tunes, and Dvorak's Dumky Trio.